-Under this program, the blood lead level of all employees who are exposed to lead above the action level of 30 μg/m3 is to be determined at least every six months.
-The frequency is increased to every two months for employees whose last blood lead level was between 40 μg/100 g whole blood and the level requiring employee medical removal to be discussed below.
+Under this program, the blood lead level (BLL) of all employees who are exposed to lead above 30 [mu] g/m^3 for more than 30 days per year or whose blood lead is above 40 [mu] g/dl but exposed for no more than 30 days per year is to be determined at least every two months for the first six months of exposure and every six months thereafter.
+The frequency is increased to every two months for employees whose last blood lead level was 40 [mu] g/dl or above.
 For employees who are removed from exposure to lead due to an elevated blood lead, a new blood lead level must be measured monthly.
-A zinc protoporphyrin (ZPP) is required on each occasion that a blood lead level measurement is made.
+A zinc protoporphyrin (ZPP) measurement is strongly recommended on each occasion that a blood lead level measurement is made.

-An annual medical examination and consultation performed under the guidelines discussed in Section 3 is to be made available to each employee for whom a blood test conducted at any time during the preceding 12 months indicated a blood lead level at or above 40 $\mu$ g/100 g.
-Also, an examination is to be given to all employees prior to their assignment to an area in which airborne lead concentrations reach or exceed the action level.
+An annual medical examination and consultation performed under the quidelines discussed in Section 3 is to be made available to each employee exposed above 30 $[mu]g/m^3$ for more than 30 days per year for whom a blood test conducted at any time during the preceding 12 months indicated a blood lead level at or above 40 [mu] q/dl.
+Also, an examination is to be given to all employees prior to their assignment to an area in which airborne lead concentrations reach or exceed the 30 $[mu]g/m^3$ for more than 30 days per year.
 In addition, a medical examination must be provided as soon as possible after notification by an employee that the employee has developed signs or symptoms commonly associated with lead intoxication, that the employee desires medical advice regarding lead exposure and the ability to procreate a healthy child, or that the employee has demonstrated difficulty in breathing during a respirator fitting test or during respirator use.
 An examination is also to be made available to each employee removed from exposure to lead due to a risk of sustaining material impairment to health, or otherwise limited or specially protected pursuant to medical recommendations.

 Results of biological monitoring or the recommendations of an examining physician may necessitate removal of an employee from further lead exposure pursuant to the standard's medical removal protection (MRP) program.
 The object of the MRP program is to provide temporary medical removal to workers either with substantially elevated blood lead levels or otherwise at risk of sustaining material health impairment from continued substantial exposure to lead.
-The following guidelines which are summarized in Table 2 were created under the standard for the temporary removal of an exposed employee and his or her subsequent return to work in an exposure area.